elysiajs/documentation/docs/essential/handler.md

 HTTP Status indicates the type of response.
 If the route handler is executed successfully without error, Elysia will return the status code 200.
 :::

-You can also set a status code using the common name of the status code instead of using number.
+You can also set a status code using the common name of the status code instead of using a number.

 ```typescript
 import { Elysia } from 'elysia'